Gyroscopic-why/Zephyr/README.md

 # Current small plans for the near future for this project:
-- UI will currently be only on english, however I will add russian UI later
 - (+) Make a board parsing function in the console
 - (+) Make an Evaluation function
 - (+) Implement a function that calculates all legitimate moves
+- (+) Implement a system for parsing user moves
+- (+) Implement an optimised search algorith to calculate the positions
+- (+) Make the engine make moves on it's own
+- UI will currently be only on english, however I will add russian UI later
+- Build a Unity interface for better visualisation and experience
 - Make the engine find and remember forced mate sequences
-- (+-) Implement an optimised search algorith to calculate the positions
-- (+) Make the engine make moves on it's own
 - Use multithread processing to increase the engines power and time efficiency
 - Make the engine see CheckMates up to 3 full moves as of now